QTM 302What Happens After Death?

 "They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might."
 (2 Thessalonians 1:9)

-6.4 The Final Choice
+6.4 The final choice

 We are all drifting toward that edge.
 The current of our own selfishness is pulling us away from the Source.
 You don't need to be religious to be saved.
 You don't need to be perfect.
 You just need to realize that you cannot survive the dark on your own.